AuthorCarpentry/dois-citation-data/00-intro-dois.md

 ## Introduction

-Digital Object Identifiers (DOIs) are unique names assigned to research outputs and other information resources that are represented in some way on the Internet.
+Digital Object Identifiers (DOIs) are unique names assigned to information resources (including research papers and datasets) that are represented in some way on the
+Internet.
 DOIs represent an established international information standard, ISO 26324:2012, and many publishers, data centers, and other information providers rely on this standard to assign unique identifiers for works under their care.